jmcarcell/trackvalidation/jobs_submission/README.md

 - REC: event reconstruction, full or only track reconstruction and fit
 - VAL: tracking validator `$ILCSOFT/ClicPerformance/HEAD/Tracking/ClicEfficiencyCalculator` which produced comprehensive set of ntuples

+In the specific case of the production of single particle at fixed pt, also the DDSIM step is required.

 The package was tested with single particles (muon, electrons and pions) and complex events (ttbar without and with overlay).

 Scripts and automatic submission were created in the context of the ILCDirac grid.
-There is also the possibility of running the validation locally - the instructions are in Local.
+There is also the possibility of running the validation locally - the instructions are in "Not on the grid, local test".

 ## Setup environment